ehighberg/terrarium/README.md

 [2020-03-06] - Removed Devise from libraries.
 [2020-03-09] - Moved state handling on client end to main.
 [2020-03-11] - Removed start/stop times from Experiment table.
+[2020-03-11] - Building linear regression from scratch using numpy.

 ## Code Showcase